The Problem

 3. IFS

 IFS is useful when one threshold is no longer enough.
-It lets the formula move through multiple grading bands without nesting several IF statements together.
+Instead of nesting several IF formulas, you can list the score bands in a readable order.

 Learn more this functionIFS